-In addition to our Core Training modules, during 2018-19 the Warwick ESRC Doctoral Training Centre (DTC) will offer a number of credit bearing and non-creadit bearing short Advanced Training workshops or courses.
-These events are for social science PhD students both from Warwick and across the UK.
+In addition to our Core Training modules, the Warwick ESRC Doctoral Training Centre/Partnership (DTC/P) offer a number of credit bearing Advanced Training modules and non-credit bearing Advanced Training workshops.

 Advanced Training offered across the Midlands Graduate School DTP

 Information regarding Advanced Training opportunities offered to ESRC funded Warwick PhD students can be found on the Midlands Graduate School Doctoral Training Partnership - Advanced Training opportunities webpage.

 Advanced Training offered by the wider DTC network

 ESRC Data and Methods Services supporting research and providing training